Himanshi159/CI-CD_Practice/README.md

 # Continuous Integration and Continuous Delivery Practice
-This is the repository to practice continue integration as in AWS codebuild practice with a simple python app.
+This is the repository to practice continuous integration and comtinuous deployment as in AWS codebuild practice with a simple python app.
 It has following things:
  - Package Requirements
  - Simple Flask Code